AndiHoxha1987/FirebaseUserAuthLifecycle/README.md

 - Delete account

-This steps has covered the whole lifecycle of a user from create to delete with firebase authentication.
+The steps cover the whole lifecycle of a user from create to delete with firebase authentication.
-Project is very helpful for every app which use firebase as a back-end.
+This project is very helpful for every app which use firebase as a back-end.